Today, I have something really incredible to share…

 I prefer its wide viewing angles and durable construction compared to other gas masks I reviewed.

-NOTE: If you wear glasses, you’ll definitely want to add the MIRAVISION Spectacle Kit so you can ensure a proper seal on your gas mask AND be able to see clearly.
+NOTE: If you wear glasses, you’ll definitely want to add the MIRAVISION Spectacle Kit.

 ↓ MIRA Safety CM-6M Gas Mask Review